ibm-cloud-architecture/refarch-data-ai-analytics/docs/dataprinciples/intelligent-app.md

 ### Replication

 A first technique to  share data is to replicate or copy data between nodes.
 It fits well, when dataset is small enough to be persisted in one machine, and when data do not change a lot over time.
-Replication implementations are most of the time, black box for business application developers, but for clarity we can mention three types:
+Replication implementations are most of the time, black box for the business application developers, but we want to present three types of replication architecture:

 * **single-leader**: one of the replica is the leader, and receive write operations from client services.
 Other replicas are followers, listening to data updates from a replication log and modify their own data store.
 Read operations can happen on any node, and followers are specifically read-only.
 This is a pattern used by Kafka, Postgresql, RabbitMQ...